 You’re not done yet, are you?
 You still have to pick them all up and put them in the trash can or bags.
 Now, simply scoot the leaves into a trash can on its’ side, or use the blade edge to scoop them up to drop into bags.
 That’s right, it’s also a really big dustpan / leaf shovel.
 Pro-User Tip: Use two (2) Peace Brooms like giant salad tongs to pick up small to even large piles, and save your back from bending.

 Please check out our videos, and order your very own Peace Broom.
 Discover just how powerful, efficient, effective, and fun this “wonder tool” really is.
-Easily, 5 times more powerful than a broom, 30%+ more efficient raking leaves in grass, clear grass clippings, leaves, seeds, stems, and debris – even snow, and use it on any surface, from pavers to grass, even carpet.
+Easily, 5 times more powerful than a broom, 30%+ more efficient raking leaves in grass.
+Clear all kinds of debris: grass clippings, leaves, seeds, stems, standing water – even snow, and use it on any surface, from pavers to grass, even carpet.
 Even more, it’s a large dustpan/leaf shovel.
 No cords, no gas, no noise, no hassles.
 No other manual tool is as powerful, nor can boast of so many practical uses.
 Feel the power and connection of commanding the wind.
 I hope you love it as much as I do.